quillkep/IT1025Fall2020FullTerm/Lab2b/readme.md

 Summarize this assignment and the goal of this lab

 ## Hexadecimal color representation
-* Convert the binary representation: 10110101 to decimal and save your work to a file named BinaryConversion and upload to the lab folder.
 * Explain the representation: #ab00ff using the site: https://www.colorhexa.com/
 * When considering accessibility in web sites would this color be problematic?
 Explain what should be considered.